- Mullen Garden Market

 All property owners, whether residential, commercial or industrial are welcome to participate--and it's FREE!
 Residents may nominate their own or another's properties.
 As a courtesy to your nominee, please ask their permission and let them know what to expect (listed below).
 Nominations close annually on July 1.

 What to expect:

-- To make a nomination you must provide the complete mailing address of the property and the owner's name.
-Optional information may include the property owner's phone number and email address.
+- To submit a nomination you must provide the complete mailing address of the property and your contact information.
 All properties must be nominated by July 1, using the online form.
 If you require assistance, please call the Recreation and Culture Department at 905-356-7521 ext.
 3341.
-If you are nominating someone else's property, please secure their permission to ensure they want the Trillium Sub-Committe to visit and assess their curbside landscape.
+If you are nominating someone else's property, please secure their permission to ensure they want the Trillium Sub-Committee to visit and assess their curbside landscape.